 Calude, Andreea, Steven Miller, Sally Harper and Hemi Whaanga.
 Matariki - a case-study of Māori loanwords in New Zealand English.

 Calude, Andreea and Gerald Delahunty.
 Just-because constructions in spoken New Zealand English.

 Calude, Andreea.
 Around the World in a Loanword

 Calude, Andreea.
 The use of heaps as quantifier and intensifier in New Zealand English.

 English Language and Linguistics First

 view: 11 December 2017.
+Click here to download a copy of the data used for this paper.
 See media coverage of this project on